 - Installing combined heat and power processes on site.

 - Evaluating and implementing alternative energy approaches.

-To demonstrate progress in clean and renewable energy goals and overall sustainability, NIH publishes an annual Sustainability Implementation Plan (SIP) and reports progress to their parent government agency, the Department of Health and Human Services (HHS).
-HHS adheres to the requirements in Section 14 of EO 13693 and publishes an annual Strategic Sustainability Performance Plan to demonstrate overall agency progress.
+To demonstrate progress in fleet management and sustainability, NIH publishes an annual Sustainability Plan (SP) and reports progress to their parent government agency, the Department of Health and Human Services (HHS).
+HHS adheres to the requirements of EO 14008 and EO 14057 and publishes an annual Sustainability Plan to demonstrate overall agency progress.

 Why Clean and Renewable Energy?

-All federal agencies, must ensure that at a minimum, a specified percentage of the total amount of building electric energy and thermal energy shall be clean energy, accounted for by renewable electric energy and alternative energy sources.
+In accordance with Section 203 of the Energy Policy Act of 2005 (42 U.S.C. § 15852), each fiscal year the federal government must consume at least 7.5% of its total electricity from renewable sources.
+The NIH must ensure that at a minimum, 7.5% of the total amount of building electric energy and thermal energy shall be clean energy, accounted for by renewable electric energy and alternative energy sources.
 There is a preference for renewable energy to be generated on site, and in addition, energy can be purchased from renewable sources.

 Click here to view more information on how the NIH is conserving energy.

 Division of Facilities Stewardship